 Later in the year we would experience some turbulence job wise and had each others back.
 Getting through it without them would have been rough.

 At the end of the year, my mother was committed yet again to a mental health facility and put on suicide watch.
 During this time, I couldn’t pray.
 I didn’t want to pray.
 My tribe interceded on my behalf.
 Their prayers meant more to me than they know.
 I was fragile.
 I was angry.
 I was done.
 God heard them.

 Through battles with in-laws, more work stuff and health that was deteriorating at a rapid rate, they prayed.
 I couldn’t.
 I wouldn’t.

 Telling those ladies I was resigning was painful.
-The realist sat with me while I told the headmaster of my decision.
+The realist sat with me while I told the headmaster.
 She didn’t say much, she just cried with me.
 Her presence made sharing the news with him a little easier.

-What kills my heart is that they will still have each other every day just like last year and someone else will fill my shoes.
+What kills my heart is that they will still have each other every day just like last year. and someone else will fill my shoes.
 I know that I will long for my team.
-I just hope that they think of me often.

 God gives us friends for a reason, a season and a lifetime.
 I think my three buddies fit into all of those categories.
 I love them as if they were my sisters.
 Thank you Jesus for my tribe, if only for a season.